 A leading broadcaster needed to rebuild one of their legacy software, which was built on a technology they could no longer support.
 I joined the client product team to lead the UX, and design a modern, intuitive web-based app.

-The application enables sales operations team manage commercial bookings during a program schedule change.
+The application enables the sales operations team manage commercial bookings during a program schedule change.

 Discovery: Understanding user and business goals